 Is it all about download speeds?

-While 5G is certainly promising faster download speeds, it’s also expected to usher in lower latency.
+Not quite, it’s also expected to usher in lower latency.
 Latency, or lag, is the time it takes for the item you’re trying to download to actually start downloading.
 For instance, when you press play on Netflix, there’s a very short delay before the content begins to stream to your device.

 Latency will be very familiar to gamers, where the concept can have a far more significant impact.
 When you perform an action in a multiplayer game, the lag is the delay between you hitting a button on your keyboard and the game server actually receiving that command.
-So 5G on mobile will hugely improve latency – possibly to the point where online gaming using your phone connection would become a reality.
+So 5G on mobile will hugely improve latency – possibly to the point where serious online gaming using your phone connection would become a reality.

 When will we see 5G?
 The latest 5G news